davidmoreno/onion/manpages/otemplate.md

 # Usage from code using Onion HTTP library

-The generated functions should be called with a onion_dict as first function.
-Normal should is something like this:
+The generated functions should be called with a onion_dict as the first argument.
+Normal usage should look like this:

 ```
 onion_connection_status myhandler(void *_, onion_request *req, onion_response *res){